This article has links to products and services we recommend, which we may make a commission from.

-The medieval town of Braga is the third largest city in Portugal and rich in history.
+The medieval town of Braga has a rich history as one of the oldest cities of Portugal.
 It is also known as the religious capital of Portugal.

 The historic center can easily be explored on foot on a day trip from Porto.

-The traditional cuisine from the region is also one of the main attractions.
-Find hearty pork dishes like Rojões, a traditional dish originally from the Minho region.
+The traditional cuisine from the region is also one of the main attractions with hearty pork dishes like Rojões, a traditional dish originally from the Minho region.

-If you get the chance, stop by the lively local farmers market on Saturday morning and sample the local breads, sausages and more.
+If you get the chance, stop by the lively local farmers market on Saturday morning and sample the local bread, sausages and more.

-To get to Braga, we recommend taking the train from Porto as it is very easy and convenient.
+To get to Braga, best is to take the train from Porto as it is very easy and convenient.
 The trip takes less than one hour and costs €3.20 euros one way.

-Guimarães is said to be the birthplace of Portugal and the historic center is listed as a World Heritage Site by Unesco.
+Guimarães is said to be the birthplace of Portugal with a historical center listed as a UNESCO World Heritage Site.

 Guimarães is a one-hour train ride away from Porto.
-You can check the Portuguese train company comboios for more information on price and schedules.
+You can check the Omio platform for more information on train price and schedules.

-Alternatively, one of the best ways to visit Guimarães is to combine a day trip from Porto to Braga and Guimarães.
+Alternatively, one of the best ways to visit Guimarães is to take a half day tour from Porto.

-4- Taste Vinho Verde in the Minho Region
+5. Taste Vinho Verde Portuguese Wine in the Minho Region

 The Minho Region in the northwest corner of Portugal is a gastronomical region, much like the Alentejo region in the south of Portugal.

 This region is most famous for Vinho Verde wine, which is translated as “green wine.”
 The wine is not green in color, but a refreshing crisp and aromatic slightly spritzy wine.
-‘Verde’ refers to it being a young wine.
-These are wines that are released 3-6 months after harvest.
+“Verde” refers to it being a young wine, as these wines are released just 3-6 months after harvest.

-The Minho Region offers a number of less explored areas to visit on your day trip from Porto.
+The Minho Region offers a number of less explored areas to visit on your Porto day trip.

-Outdoor lovers will enjoy exploring Portugal’s only National Park, Parque Nacional Peneda Geres.
+Outdoor lovers will enjoy exploring the hiking trails at Peneda Geres National Park, Portugal’s only National Park.

 The gastronomy in the Minho Region is varied and was rated as the 2016 European Region of Gastronomy.

-If you prefer, you can take a day trip from Porto and explore the Vinho Verde region with wine tastings.
+If you prefer, you can take a day trip from Porto and explore the Vinho Verde region with wine tastings and lunch.

-Located only 1.5 hours away from Porto, a trip to the Douro Valley is worth taking.
-The Douro Valley is the world’s first demarcated and regulated wine region.
+Located only 1.5 hours away from Porto, one of the best Porto day trips is a visit to the Douro River Valley.
+This area is the world’s first demarcated and regulated wine region.

 The area is best known for Port Wines, but over the last few decades exceptional table wines have emerged.

-The Douro River cuts through the rolling hills with magnificent vineyards and offers beautiful and magical landscapes.
+The Douro River cuts through the rolling green hills with magnificent vineyards and offers stunning scenery and magical landscapes.
 You can visit the historic vineyards or take in the views while cruising down the river.

 If you don’t want to rent a car or take the train, consider taking a Douro Valley Wine Tour.
 The tour departs from Porto or Vila Nova de Gaia and takes you to two wineries.

-On the tour, you will cruise along the Douro Valley for an hour on a traditional Portuguese Rabelo boat.
+On the tour, you will cruise along the Douro Valley for an hour on a traditional Portuguese Rabelo boat ride.